by George Orwell

-Mr. Pilkington is the owner of Foxwood, one of the neighbors to Animal Farm.
-The narrator tells us that he is “an easy-going gentleman farmer who spent most of his time in fishing or hunting according to the season" (4.2).
-He is on bad terms with the other neighbor, Mr. Frederick; “These two disliked each other so much that it was difficult for them to come to any agreement, even in defence of their own interests" (4.2).
-The antagonism makes much more sense when you realize that Mr. Pilkington is a symbol for the West – both the United States and the United Kingdom – and the neighbor he quarrels with is a stand in for Germany.
+Mr. Pilkington owns Foxwood, a neighboring farm.
+And—he doesn't sound so bad, really.
+The narrator tells us that he's "an easy-going gentleman farmer who spent most of his time in fishing or hunting according to the season" (4.2).
+Well, easy-going except when it comes to his other neighbor, Mr. Frederick: "These two disliked each other so much that it was difficult for them to come to any agreement, even in defence of their own interests" (4.2).

-However, when Napoleon realizes that Frederick has cheated him, he sends some pigeons to Pilkington hoping to patch up their relations.
-As Frederick and his men advance on Animal Farm, the pigeons return with a simple message: "Serves you right" (8.16).
+But then Frederick cheats Napoleon.
+The pigs send over some pigeons to Pilkington, hoping to patch up their relations.
+But it can't be done.
+The pigeons return with a simple message: "Serves you right" (8.16).
 The relations between Animal Farm and Foxwood appear to be severed.

-Since Animal Farm ends with a depiction of this conference, the mood is both upbeat and uneasy.
-Pilkington makes a toast to Napoleon, and jokes, "If you have your lower animals to contend with, we have our lower classes!"
+Since Animal Farm ends on this note, we're feeling… a little uneasy.
+Pilkington toasts Napoleon, and jokes, "If you have your lower animals to contend with, we have our lower classes!"
 (10.24).
-The book ends with Pilkington and Napoleon scowling at each other when they "both played an ace simultaneously.”
-In other words, they discover that they have both been cheating at a game of cards (10.31).
-Orwell, before most, saw that this alliance between Russia and the West was artificial, full of tension, and bound for failure.
+LOL, right?
+And then the book ends with Pilkington and Napoleon scowling at each other when they "both played an ace simultaneously."